Puer Aeternus Archetype: Understanding the Eternal Child

 The rise in Peter Pan syndrome means that a large and growing percentage of the population is psychologically stunted.

 Fewer boys are becoming real men who are psychologically integrated with strong masculine energy.
 Fewer girls are becoming real women, psychologically integrated with balanced feminine energy.
-(I discuss this crisis in the masculine and the feminine principles in this guide on the Anima/Animus archetype.)

 The result is a regression into Neverland built on a world of fantasy.